 More recently, Royal Caribbean has expanded their laser tag offering.
 As part of their Royal Amplified refurbishment programme, Freedom of the Seas welcomed Clash for the Crystal City, a brand-new glow-in-the-dark laser tag experience.
 This fast-paced attraction sends passengers into the far-off future.
 Here, two lifeforms, Yetis and Snowshifters, battle it out to claim the mythical Crystal City.
 While Freedom of the Seas has only recently received sailing approval, Clash for the Crystal City is bound to be a hit among guests.

 Go-karting on Norwegian Cruise Line

-In 2017, Norwegian Cruise Lines (NCL) became the first cruise line to offer on-board go-karting for its passengers.
+In 2017, Norwegian Cruise Line (NCL) became the first cruise line to offer on board go-karting for its passengers.
 Initially available on Norwegian Joy, Norwegian Bliss later opened its own track, complete with two custom cars built by Alex Vega of The Auto Firm.
 This attraction allows passengers to fulfil their race-car driver fantasies as they zoom around the S-shaped track at speeds of up to 30 miles per hour.
 For full immersion, drivers wear a helmet which plays speeding race car sounds.

 NCL’s latest cruise ship, Norwegian Encore, features a 1150-foot-long go-kart track spanning 2 floors.
 Unlike its predecessors, up to 10 drivers can race around the track at a time.
 Each race lasts a generous 10 laps.
 The impressive racetrack also spans 13 feet over the edge and features 10 turns.
 Onlookers can also get involved in the fun and use lasers to turbo boost their favourite drivers.